SENSUIKAN!

 18 July 1945:

-The I-372 suffers a near miss during an attack on Yokusuka by Grumman TBF "Avenger" torpedo-bombers and F6F "Hellcat" fighter-bombers from Task Force 38's USS ESSEX (CV-9), RANDOLPH (CV-15), SHANGRI-LA (CV-38) and the BELLEAU WOOD (CVL-24).
-A near miss amidships ruptures the I-372's starboard cargo hold.
+I-372 suffers a near miss during an attack on Yokusuka by Grumman TBF "Avenger" torpedo-bombers and F6F "Hellcat" fighter-bombers from Task Force 38's USS ESSEX (CV-9), RANDOLPH (CV-15), SHANGRI-LA (CV-38) and BELLEAU WOOD (CVL-24).
+A near miss amidships ruptures I-372's starboard cargo hold.
 She sinks slowly despite the desperate efforts of her crew to keep her afloat.
-All hands survive.
+One sailor is killed in the attack.

-Lt Takahashi is not at Yokosuka that day, but Captain Imaizumi Yoshijiro ComSubDiv 16/C-in-C of the Yokosuka Submarine Base and the I-372's XO arrive immediately after the attack.
-They deem that the submarine is beyond salvage and she is abandoned.
+Lt Takahashi is not at Yokosuka that day, but Captain Imaizumi Yoshijiro, ComSubDiv 16/commandant of the Yokosuka Submarine Base, and I-372's torpedo officer arrive immediately after the attack to assess the damage.
+The submarine is found to be beyond salvage and abandoned.

 15 September 1945: